protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ```

-Take note of the `FlowServiceAccount` address, which is a base-16 number `0xf8d6e0586b0a20c7`.
+Take note of the `FlowServiceAccount` address, which is a base-16 hexadecimal number `0xf8d6e0586b0a20c7` (In fact, these numbers are so ubiquitous in Flow that it has its own type: an `Address` type).
 This is the address of the contract on the emulator.

 Open up a new shell, making sure you are inside the project directory, then type `flow project deploy` to deploy our first contract.
 You should see an output similar to this if it was successful: